discourse/message_bus/README.md

 You should see a reply with the messages of that channel you requested (in this case `/message`) starting at the message ID you requested (`0`).
 The URL parameter `dlp=t` disables long-polling: we do not want this request to stay open.

+### Diagnostics

+MessageBus comes with a diagnostics interface, which you can access at `/message-bus/_diagnostics`.
+This interface allows you visibility into the runtime behaviour of message_bus.

 ### Transport

 MessageBus ships with 3 transport mechanisms.